envirra/wordpress-guzine/docs/website-configuration.md

 - `AMP - Attachment` for displaying the attachment (media) page.

 After created the new AMP template, Navigate to `AMP > Settings` and recheck the supported templates in the **Advanced Settings** section.

+## Adding Ad Code

+To add an ad code for all slot in website without editing the template, Please navigate to the **Gutenmate** menu in the admin area and click the section **Advertisement**.
+The **Ad Code Preset** option can be found in this section.

+Just click the ad size you want to insert the code and paste into the textbox.

+Click the button `Save` and go to your website to check the result.